 What's in a name?

 bell hooks teaches us that our language is designed to reinforce taken-for-granted oppressive practices.* That's a mind-blower, but she is right.
 The word Junkie is loaded as fuck.
 It's a weapon used by anti-drug warriors to paint drug users as worthless, lazy and infectious.

-I don't suggest those who don't identify as addicted people begin casually throwing it around.
+I don't suggest those who don't identify as addicted people begin casually throwing the word junkie around.
 That's not how re-appropriation works, and that's not the point of the name.